-- 58. The Committee welcomes the Health reform project aimed at improving access to health services for disadvantaged groups as well as other important progress in this area.
-However, it is concerned that: - a) access to health services is inadequate especially in rural and remote areas of the country; - b) an high percentage of maternal mortality occurs in rural areas due to lack of services and skilled health workers; - c) despite a considerable improvement in the last years, infant and child mortality remains high, especially in rural areas; - d) malnutrition despite slight progress remains one of the main causes of child mortality and is very high, especially in rural areas; - e) there is a lack of clean drinking water in homes, especially in rural areas; - f) prevalence of breast-feeding to the age of six months shows a significant decrease since 2001.
+- 58. The Committee welcomes the health-reform project aimed at improving access to health services for disadvantaged groups, as well as other important progress in this area.
+However, it is concerned that: - (a) Access to health services is inadequate especially in rural and remote areas of the country; - (b) A high percentage of maternal mortality occurs in rural areas due to lack of services and skilled health workers; - (c) Despite considerable improvement in the last few years, infant and child mortality remains high, especially in rural areas;

-- a) ensure basic health care and services to all children throughout the country, including by finalizing the reform of the Health Sector aimed at improving the quality and accessibility of services; - b) continue to address the problem of malnutrition and expand supply of clean drinking water in homes with special emphasis on rural and remote areas; - c) strengthen its efforts to urgently tackle infant, child and maternal mortality throughout the country; - d) develop and approve a Special Law for the Protection and Promotion of Breastfeeding.
+- (d) Malnutrition despite some slight progress having been made remains one of the main causes of child mortality; and it is very high, especially in rural areas; - (e) Homes, especially in rural areas, lack clean drinking water; - (f) Breastfeeding to the age of six months has significantly decreased since 2001. - 59.
+The Committee recommends that the State party: - (a) Ensure basic health care and services to all children throughout the country, including by finalizing the reform of the health sector so as to improve the quality and accessibility of services; - (b) Continue to address the problem of malnutrition and expand the supply of clean drinking water in homes, with special emphasis on rural and remote areas; - (c) Strengthen its efforts to urgently tackle infant, child and maternal mortality throughout the country; - (d) Develop and approve a special law for the protection and promotion of breastfeeding.